By: ITAMCAP

 The process of becoming a dual citizen isn’t easy.
 It takes time and commitment, but it has many rewards, including connecting with your heritage in an authentic way.
 Here is a brief overview of the steps you’ll need to take to get dual citizenship.
-We’ve also included an Italian-American dual citizenship checklist that covers the basics.
+We’ve also included a dual Italian American citizenship checklist that covers the basics.
 Since each regional Italian consulate has its own requirements, you’ll need to check with your own consulate to make sure you’re on track.

 Step 1: Determine if you qualify.